ericseppanen999/movie-recommendation-ncf-model/README.md

 # Movie Recommender Project

 This repository contains a simple movie recommendation web application using Django and a Neural Collaborative Filtering (NCF) model.
 Users can rate a set of movies, and the system will suggest new films based on their preferences.
+Dataset from Movielens.
+Utilized TMDB API for movie posters.

 ---